 With all of that organised I’m looking forward to picking up a nucleus of bees later this week.
 However, one last task before that anticipated date involved putting together my flat-pack hive.
 It’s been sitting in the garage for two months now and setting it up has been a task that’s been niggling away at the back of my mind.
 The day the package arrived I opened it up and of course had to try on my gloves and suit and look through all the accessories.
 But when I saw the complicated looking bundles of Cedar parts my enthusiasm over the actual hive took a dip.

 With no time left to procrastinate, I set out to build the hive today beginning with the hive floor then the brood box, roof and one super.
 I started working at 10am and five hours later I had the basic structure of the hive pretty much set up.
-I have one more super to build and a whole lot of frames and foundation to put together but I'm satisfied that those bewildering piles of boards, sticks, nails and glue have begun to take shape.
-I'm not completely daft when it comes to building things but putting together this flat-pack hive from Thorne was a lot more complicated than an Ikea bookshelf!
+I have one more super to build and a whole lot of frames and foundation to put together but I’m satisfied that those bewildering piles of boards, sticks, nails and glue have begun to take shape.
+I’m not completely daft when it comes to building things but putting together this flat pack National Hive was a bit more complicated than an Ikea bookshelf.

 One thing I was very pleased to see in my kit was the open mesh Varroa floor – rather than the standard wooden floor you find with traditional hives.
 I couldn’t exactly remember if my kit came with one but was already contemplating buying one after Mr. E’s demonstration on how filthy the hive floor gets.
 Though we don’t have Varroa on the Isle of Man, the mesh floor allows bee rubbish to fall through and onto a removable floor which can then be cleaned.
 I’m sure that by having this mesh floor that my hive will be a cleaner and healthier home for my bees.
 However I am a bit concerned that the floor may be a bit cold for them in the winter so am going to try building a more solid and insulated version of the basic board my kit was supplied with.